Choosing the right air filter for your home isn’t always as simple or straightforward as you might think. There are many things you need to consider:

 Lower-rated filters also generally let air pass through easier, which means they make your air conditioner and heater more efficient.
 Be sure to read up on the specs for your system before buying to make sure you choose one that fits within the effective operating guidelines.

-Learn more about solving your indoor air quality problems by calling the Los Angeles heating and air service experts by calling JW Heating and Air at (888) 523-7445 today!
+Learn more about solving your indoor air quality problems by calling the Los Angeles heating and air service experts by calling JW Plumbing, Heating and Air at (888) 523-7445 today!